LUWIZ

 Only 11% of domains are cited by both ChatGPT and AI Overviews.
 Tracking a single assistant gives a partial view.
 Your report must segment by source to reveal these gaps and guide platform-specific optimizations.

 GA4 traffic tracking measures clicks, not visibility.
-Always combine it with citation and share-of-voice tracking to steer GEO in full.
-'Direct' and zero-click hide a value your dashboard will never show.
+Always combine it with citation and share-of-voice tracking to steer full GEO. « Direct » and zero-click hide a value your dashboard will never show.

-Our free GEO audit reveals where your AI traffic comes from, what you are leaving on the table, and the priority optimizations to become a cited source.
+Our free GEO audit reveals where your AI traffic comes from, what you're leaving on the table and the priority optimizations to become a cited source.

 Questions fréquentes